Sophic Logo gordian knotLung Cancer Clinical Trials Intelligence

 Organization/Sponsor: Quercis Pharma AG

-Example patient: A 62-year-old man with newly diagnosed metastatic pancreatic adenocarcinoma, ECOG status 1, starting FOLFIRINOX chemotherapy with no history of bleeding disorders or recent thromboembolic events.
+Example patient: A 62-year-old with newly diagnosed metastatic pancreatic adenocarcinoma, ECOG status 1, starting FOLFIRINOX chemotherapy with no history of bleeding disorders or recent thromboembolic events.

 Phase 3